uu-core/project2023/README.md

 #### Comment
 We recommend using the Raspberry Pi Pico SDK over Zephyr and Contiki for this project, since it integrates the required PIO toolchain.
-An example of using the PIO with Zephyr can be seen in the [pull request 44316](https://github.com/zephyrproject-rtos/zephyr/pull/44316/files), which is based on pre-assembling the state-machine with `pioasm` since the tool is not integrated to Zephyr. (this problem is reducing with using `project_pico_libs/backscatter.c`, since it directly generates the state-machine binary).
+An example of using the PIO with Zephyr can be seen in the [pull request 44316](https://github.com/zephyrproject-rtos/zephyr/pull/44316/files), which is based on pre-assembling the state-machine with `pioasm` since the tool is not integrated to Zephyr.
+(This problem is reduced when using `project_pico_libs/backscatter.c`, since it directly generates the state-machine binary).